-Identity Malta is the agency responsible for design and implementation of the fit and proper test.
+The IIP Unit is the agency responsible for design and implementation of the fit and proper test.
 This is a due diligence process of the highest standards to make sure any citizenships granted are for those who are of a good standing and repute.

 A four-tiered due diligence process is carried out where the applicants must demonstrate a clean criminal record and checks being carried out with the International Criminal Court, Interpol and other relevant authorities.

 The applicants must be in good health and demonstrate they show no signs of contagious diseases or other major health conditions.